The Kaufmann Table | Finn Juhl | 1945

 FJ 5045 L: 202 cm | W: 94 cm | H: 71.5 cm

-Like many of Finn Juhl's iconic designs, the Kaufmann Table was originally designed for his own home.
+Like many of Finn Juhl’s iconic designs, the Kaufmann Table was originally designed for his own home.
 With its unusually refined edge profile, the table stands in a class of its own, creating the illusion of the tabletop floating above the frame.
+The name honors Finn Juhl’s friend Edgar Kaufmann Jr., former director of the Industrial Design Department at the Museum of Modern Art in New York City.
 Almost entirely handcrafted, the table is constructed from oak, featuring a veneered walnut tabletop with solid edges.

 Design: